manticoresoftware/manticoresearch/manual/Extensions/SphinxSE.md

 SELECT * FROM t1 WHERE query='test it;mode=any';
 ```

-First 3 columns of search table *must* have a types of `INTEGER UNSINGED` or `BIGINT` for the 1st column (document id), `INTEGER` or `BIGINT` for the 2nd column (match weight), and `VARCHAR`  or `TEXT` for the 3rd column (your query), respectively.
-This mapping is fixed; you can not omit any of these three required columns, or move them around, or change types.
-Also, query column must be indexed; all the others must be kept unindexed.
-Column names are ignored so you can use arbitrary ones.
+In a search table, the first three columns *must* have the following types: `INTEGER UNSIGNED` or `BIGINT` for the 1st column (document ID), `INTEGER` or `BIGINT` for the 2nd column (match weight), and `VARCHAR` or `TEXT` for the 3rd column (your query).
+This mapping is fixed; you cannot omit any of these three required columns, move them around, or change their types.
+Additionally, the query column must be indexed, while all others should remain unindexed.
+Column names are ignored, so you can use any arbitrary names.

 Additional columns must be either `INTEGER`, `TIMESTAMP`, `BIGINT`, `VARCHAR`, or `FLOAT`.
-They will be bound to attributes provided in Manticore result set by name, so their names must match attribute names specified in `sphinx.conf`.
-If there's no such attribute name in Manticore search results, column will have `NULL` values.
+They will be bound to attributes provided in the Manticore result set by name, so their names must match the attribute names specified in `sphinx.conf`.
+If there's no matching attribute name in the Manticore search results, the column will have `NULL` values.

-Special "virtual" attributes names can also be bound to SphinxSE columns. `_sph_` needs to be used instead of `@` for that.
-For instance,  to obtain the values of `@groupby`, `@count`, or `@distinct` virtualattributes, use `_sph_groupby`, `_sph_count` or `_sph_distinct` column names, respectively.
+Special "virtual" attribute names can also be bound to SphinxSE columns.
+Use `_sph_` instead of `@` for that purpose.
+For example, to obtain the values of `@groupby`, `@count`, or `@distinct` virtual attributes, use `_sph_groupby`, `_sph_count`, or `_sph_distinct` column names, respectively.

-`CONNECTION` string parameter is to be used to specify Manticore host, port and table.
-If no  connection string is specified in `CREATE TABLE`, table name `*` (i.e. search all tables) and `localhost:9312` are assumed.
+The `CONNECTION` string parameter is used to specify the Manticore host, port, and table.
+If no connection string is specified in `CREATE TABLE`, the table name `*` (i.e., search all tables) and `localhost:9312` are assumed.
 The connection string syntax is as follows:

 ```
 CONNECTION="sphinx://HOST:PORT/TABLENAME"